julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery.md

       --no-input            Do not launch an interactive input --plain               Output format as plain text
       --pql                 Use the PQL language
-      --prql                Use the PRQL language
-  -q, --query string        Query to run
+      --prql                Use the PRQL language (requires prqlc in PATH) -q, --query string        Query to run
       --read-only           Start the server in read-only mode --readonly            Start the server in read-only mode